WHAT IS "SOLA SCRIPTURA"?

 2nd Prostistant Proof text: AGAINST SACRED TRADITION

-Here Christ condemns human traditions that distort or override God’s law.
-The Corban rule allowed people to dedicate resources to the Temple as “off-limits,” even if it meant neglecting their duty to care for parents.
+Here Jesus condemns human traditions that distort or override God’s law.
+This refers to the Jewish practice of Corban rule that allowed individuals to declare their possessions as “gifts to God,” thereby avoiding the obligation to support their parents.
+This practice was used by some to justify neglecting their familial duties, which Jesus criticized as a form of hypocrisy.
+The term “Corban” refers to something that is dedicated to God, but in this context, it was often used to evade the commandment to honor one’s parents.
 Such practices twisted devotion into an excuse for disobedience.
 Jesus exposes this hypocrisy: when tradition becomes a way to avoid God’s will, it is false worship.

 Catholics agree wholeheartedly: any tradition that nullifies God’s word must be rejected.
 But the Church distinguishes between: